siraben/senior-thesis/readme.md

 make.
 This will generate the `.tex` file using Emacs, and then compile it to a PDF using `latexmk`.

-If you have customized your Emacs configuration and want to use your own configuration file, you can modify the `EMACS_INIT_FILE` variable in the `Makefile`.

 ## Credits
 This work was written by Siraphob (Ben) Phipathananunth.